Advisory Committee for Indigenous Repatriation

 - Mr Major Sumner AM

-The Advisory Committee for Indigenous Repatriation undertook national consultation in 2012.
-The consultation informed the National Resting Place Report presented to the Australian Government.
+The Committee undertook extensive consultations across Australia in 2013.
+The consultation informed the National Resting Place Report presented to the Australian Government in 2014.